dmitry-viskov/pylti1.3/README.rst

 Assignments and Grades Service
 ------------------------------

-Before using assignments and grades you should check that you have access to it:
+Before using assignments and grades, you should check that you have access to it:

 .. code-block:: python